iwanfrancis/muzz-code-test/README.md

 ### 17. Improved chat styling

 I spent some time tidying up the styles a bit and implementing the logic for timestamps and chat bubble grouping.
 Had the text input push to the bottom of the page etc.

+### 18. Tidy up

+At this point I was focused on getting this wrapped up.
+I focused on resolving issues I'd spotted, fixing bugs and getting sample messages ready for the app.
+I spent some time with the react debugger making sure that react wasn't doing an egrigious re-renders.